 - Automate and manage infrastructure from your core data center to your remote edge sites

-- Provision, update, and maintain firmware and software across your infrastructure
+- Provision, update, and maintain software across your infrastructure, at scale.

-- Continue to operate, albeit with reduced capabilities, even when internet connectivity is not reliable
+- Continue operations at remote edge sites, even when internet connectivity is not reliable.

 How can Red Hat help?